juxor/afaq/markdown/secH3.md

 notion, one found in the works of Proudhon and Bakunin and repeated by anarchists ever since.
-As such, to hear Marxists appropriate this obviously anarchist terminology and imagery appears to many anarchists as opportunistic and attempt to cover the authoritarian reality of mainstream Marxism with anarchist rhetoric.
-Moreover, the attempt to suggest that anarchism is part of the elitist _"socialism from above"_ school rests on little more that selective quoting of Proudhon and Bakunin (including from Bakunin's pre- anarchist days) to present a picture of their ideas distinctly at odds with reality.
+As such, to hear Marxists appropriate this obviously anarchist terminology and imagery appears to many anarchists as opportunistic and an attempt to cover the authoritarian reality of mainstream Marxism with anarchist rhetoric.
+Moreover, the attempt to suggest that anarchism is part of the elitist _"socialism from above"_ school rests on little more than selective quoting of Proudhon and Bakunin (including from Bakunin's pre- anarchist days) to present a picture of their ideas distinctly at odds with reality.
 However, there are "libertarian" strains of Marxism which are close